EvaGraceSmith/Reading-Notes/401/class-16-AWS-Cloud-Servers.md

 ### [AWS EC2](https://aws.amazon.com/ec2/)
 ___

-* What is an EC2 Instance?
+#### What is an EC2 Instance?

-"An EC2 (Elastic Compute Cloud) instance is a virtual server provided by Amazon Web Services (AWS).
-It is one of the core services offered by AWS and allows users to rent virtual machines in the cloud to run their applications.
-EC2 instances provide scalable computing capacity and can be easily provisioned and configured to meet specific requirements.
+An EC2 (Elastic Compute Cloud) Instance is a virtual server provided by AWS that allows users to run applications and services on the cloud.
+It offers various configurations of CPU, memory, storage, and networking, allowing users to select the appropriate instance type to meet their specific computing needs.

-Here are some key points about EC2 instances:

-1. Virtual Servers: EC2 instances are essentially virtual servers running in the cloud.
-They are created and managed through the AWS Management Console, AWS CLI (Command Line Interface), or SDKs (Software Development Kits).

-2. Scalability: EC2 instances offer scalability, allowing users to scale up or down the number of instances based on their computing needs.
-This flexibility helps handle variations in workload and ensures optimal resource utilization.

-3. Instance Types: AWS provides a wide range of EC2 instance types optimized for different workloads.
-These instance types differ in terms of computing power, memory capacity, storage capabilities, and network performance.
-Users can choose the most appropriate instance type for their specific application requirements.

-4. Operating Systems: EC2 instances support various operating systems, including popular options like Linux and Windows.
-Users can select the desired operating system and configure it according to their needs.

-5. Storage Options: AWS offers multiple storage options for EC2 instances, such as Amazon Elastic Block Store (EBS) for persistent block-level storage, Amazon S3 for object storage, and instance store volumes for temporary storage directly attached to the instance.

-6. Networking: EC2 instances can be connected to virtual networks within AWS using Amazon Virtual Private Cloud (VPC).
-Users can configure network settings, security groups, and access control rules to control inbound and outbound traffic.

-7. Pricing: EC2 instances follow a pay-as-you-go model, where users are billed based on the instance type, the duration of usage, and any additional resources attached to the instance (such as storage or data transfer).

-EC2 instances are widely used for various purposes, including web hosting, application deployment, data processing, machine learning, and more.
-They provide a flexible and scalable infrastructure for running a wide range of workloads in the cloud.

-* Name 2 use cases for EC2.
+#### Name 2 use cases for EC2.

-Web Application Hosting: EC2 instances are often used to host web applications.
-Users can deploy their web servers, such as Apache or Nginx, on EC2 instances and configure them to serve their web application content.
-EC2 instances provide the necessary computing power and scalability to handle incoming web traffic, making it easier to handle varying workloads and ensure the availability of the application.

-Big Data Processing: EC2 instances are well-suited for big data processing tasks.
-Organizations can leverage the computational capabilities of EC2 instances to process large volumes of data using frameworks like Apache Hadoop, Apache Spark, or other data processing tools.
-EC2 instances can be configured in clusters to distribute the workload and speed up data processing tasks, making it easier to analyze and derive insights from large datasets.
+1. Web Application Hosting

+2. Big Data Processing

 These are just a couple of examples, but EC2 instances can be used for various other purposes such as running containerized applications, hosting databases, running machine learning models, and more.
 The versatility and scalability of EC2 instances make them a popular choice for a wide range of workloads in the cloud.

-* Provide 1 reason to use ECS instead of a service such as Heroku, Digital Ocean, or Render.com.
+#### Provide 1 reason to use ECS instead of a service such as Heroku, Digital Ocean, or Render.com.

-One reason to use Amazon Elastic Container Service (ECS) instead of services like Heroku, Digital Ocean, or Render.com is the deep integration with the broader AWS ecosystem.
+One reason to use ECS (Elastic Container Service) instead of other services like Heroku, Digital Ocean, or Render.com is the flexibility and control it provides over infrastructure.
+ECS allows fine-grained customization and integration with other AWS services, making it suitable for complex and highly customizable containerized applications.

-AWS offers a comprehensive suite of cloud services, including storage (Amazon S3), databases (Amazon RDS), messaging (Amazon SNS), monitoring (Amazon CloudWatch), and many others.
-By using ECS, which is part of AWS, you can seamlessly integrate your containerized applications with these services.

-Here are a few benefits of leveraging the AWS ecosystem with ECS:

-1. Full Integration: ECS allows you to easily connect your containerized applications with other AWS services.
-For example, you can leverage Amazon RDS for managed database services, Amazon S3 for object storage, or Amazon DynamoDB for NoSQL databases.
-This integration enables you to build complex and scalable architectures by leveraging the various AWS services alongside your ECS containers.

-2. Scalability and Flexibility: AWS offers extensive scalability options and auto-scaling features that allow you to dynamically adjust the resources allocated to your ECS containers based on demand.
-You can easily scale up or down the number of containers and adjust resource allocation with AWS Auto Scaling.
-This level of scalability and flexibility can be beneficial for applications with varying workloads.

-3. Security and Compliance: AWS has strong security measures in place, including network security, data encryption, identity and access management, and compliance certifications.
-By using ECS within the AWS ecosystem, you can benefit from these security measures and leverage AWS services like AWS Identity and Access Management (IAM) for access control and AWS Key Management Service (KMS) for encryption of data at rest and in transit.

-4. Monitoring and Management: With ECS on AWS, you can utilize Amazon CloudWatch to monitor the performance, logs, and metrics of your containerized applications.
-CloudWatch provides valuable insights into the health and performance of your infrastructure, allowing you to troubleshoot and optimize your applications effectively.

-While services like Heroku, Digital Ocean, and Render.com may have their own strengths and unique features, the deep integration with the extensive AWS ecosystem is a significant advantage of using ECS.
-It provides a rich set of services, scalability options, security features, and monitoring capabilities, allowing you to build and manage your containerized applications within a robust and comprehensive cloud environment.

 [EC2 For Humans](https://www.youtube.com/watch?v=lZMkgOMYYIg)

-* Where can we find EC2 on the AWS Console?
+#### Where can we find EC2 on the AWS Console?

 To find EC2 on the AWS Management Console, you can follow these steps: